glanzkaiser/GFreya-OS/dualboot/Readme.md

 1. grub.cfg -> /boot/grub
 * For grub.cfg remember that the partition number starts from one for normal partitions and five for extended partitions.
 For example, partition sda1 is (hd0,1) to GRUB and sdb3 is (hd1,3)

-2. fstac -> /etc
+2. fstab -> /etc

+3. applications -> /usr/share

+4. desktop-directories -> /usr/share

+5. xfce-applications.menu -> /etc/xdg/menus

-## Configuring Dual Boot the First Time
+# Configuring Dual Boot the First Time

 1. From another OS (assuming we create it from Qemu first) open terminal then do all these commands below.